 Taking it up a notch in Drupal spam prevention with the use of CAPTCHA is another Drupal module that provides an alternative CAPTCHA security.
 CAPTCHA Keypad increases the complexity of a CAPTCHA , making it really difficult for the spammers.
 This module allows the users to make use of a keypad (which can be configured to shuffle the keys, as required) to enter the CAPTCHA.

 Drupal reCAPTCHA module makes it more complex for the spambots by using the reCAPTCHA services offered from Google.
 Built for the sole purpose of security, Drupal reCAPTCHA module also aims at improving the user experience by allowing the users to complete the test with a single click or a tick mark.

 The Drupal reCAPTCHA module offers a choice to provide checkbox, asking the users if they are a robot or not.
 Despite the fact that this module makes it easier for the users, it still is a hard nut to crack when it comes to Drupal spam prevention.

 Lure them spammers with Honeypot

 Honeypot, as the name suggests, acts as a trap to deter spam bots from posting harmful data into your website.
-Honeypot basically adds a hidden field to your web form which is seen only by spambots.
+Drupal 8 Honeypot module basically adds a hidden field to your web form which is seen only by spambots.
 So if the hidden field in your form is filled, then you know it’s a spambot and discard the form.
-You can also set a timer for filling the form since if it is a spambot, they can do it really fast.
-Let’s say if you set a timer of 5 seconds to fill your contact form, you will know when a spambot is doing so as us humans would most definitely take longer.
+Drupal Honeypot also allows you to set a timer for filling the form since if it is a spambot, they can fill those forms in no time!
+Let’s say, if you set a timer of 5 seconds to fill your contact form, you will know when a spambot is doing so as us humans would most definitely take longer.

 AntiSpam by CleanTalk